-On the trail: Biden, Sanders blast Trump amid coronavirus fears
+On the trail: Biden says he'll be nominee if South Carolina win is 'significant'

 Here’s what is happening on Friday:

+The evening marked the third Trump event for Snowden’s girlfriend, Trish Asselta, who said she’s already hooked.

+“The energy that everyone portrays is just a feeling that you just can’t explain.
+I mean, he energizes everyone,” she said.

-Biden, U.S. Senator Sanders and former New York Mayor Mike Bloomberg joined the chorus of prominent Democrats criticizing the administration response to the virus, whose rapid spread reached six new countries and sent global stock markets tumbling again on Friday.
+Biden, Sanders and former New York Mayor Mike Bloomberg joined the chorus of prominent Democrats criticizing the Trump administration’s response to the coronavirus outbreak, which expanded to six new countries and sent global stock markets tumbling again on Friday.

-At a campaign event in Sumter, South Carolina, Biden accused President Donald Trump and Vice President Mike Pence, who is overseeing the government response to the outbreak, of misleading the American public about the virus threat.
+At a campaign event earlier in Sumter, South Carolina, Biden accused Trump and Vice President Mike Pence, who is overseeing the government response to the outbreak, of misleading the American public about the virus threat.

 “Trump and Pence decided that the public health experts cannot inform the public on their own what’s going on,” Biden said.
 “Now the president won’t let other people tell the truth.”

-Sanders slammed Trump for holding a rally in North Charleston, South Carolina, on Friday night rather than remaining in Washington to address the situation.
+Sanders slammed Trump for holding the North Charleston rally rather than remaining in Washington to address the situation.

 “Why is he here?
-He’s here to try and disrupt the Democratic primary,” Sanders said at an event in St. George.
+He’s here to try and disrupt the Democratic primary,” Sanders said in St. George.
 “How pathetic and how petty can you be?”

-Bloomberg focused on the coronavirus in campaign speeches on Thursday and Friday, and pointed to the sharp drop in stock market prices on Friday as a sign of concern about Trump’s competence.
+Bloomberg pointed to the sharp stock market drop as a sign of concern about Trump’s competence.

-“The stock market has plunged partly out of fear (about the virus) but also because investors have no confidence that this president is capable of managing the crisis,” Bloomberg told a rally in Memphis, Tennessee.
+“The stock market has plunged partly out of fear (about the virus) but also because investors have no confidence that this president is capable of managing the crisis,” Bloomberg said in Memphis, Tennessee.

 Bloomberg, a late entrant in the race for the White House, has not competed in Iowa, New Hampshire, Nevada or South Carolina, and is pinning his hopes on Super Tuesday nominating contests next week in Tennessee and 13 other states.
-On Thursday, he campaigned in Texas, Oklahoma and Arkansas.

 Trump defended his handling of the threat on Twitter on Thursday evening, writing that the administration’s actions put “us way ahead in our battle with coronavirus.”
 Earlier in the week, he called the risk from the virus “very low” in the United States.

-At present, there are 62 confirmed cases of the virus in the United States, including people repatriated from the Diamond Princess cruise ship docked in Japan, U.S. officials said.
+At present, there are roughly 60 confirmed cases of the virus in the United States, including people repatriated from the Diamond Princess cruise ship docked in Japan, U.S. officials said.

 Biden continued to show signs of growing strength ahead of Saturday’s primary.